kesslerj/spring-boot-2-new-features/readme.md

 # Features from Spring Boot 2.0.0

 ## Actuator
+- Security management of the actuator endpoints has been refactored with 2.0.
+  * Now endpoints can only be enabled or disabled.
+  * Only `/info` and `/status` are enabled per default.
+  * With adding spring-boot-starter-security and NO custom security configuration, all enabled actuator endpoints are available without authentification.
+  * Having a custom security configuration, security of actuator endpoints must be configured in there.
+No defaults will be used then.
 - All managing endpoints are moved to `/application`, for example the info endpoint is now available under `/application/info`.
 Default actuator endpoint can be changed with property `management.context-path`.
-- Autoconfig endpoint contains autoconfigurations whithout conditions (@Conditional... annotations).
+- Autoconfig endpoint `/autoconfig` contains autoconfigurations whithout conditions (@Conditional... annotations).
 - Creating a custom actuator endpoint is much more easier now.
 Check out class `PersonActuatorEndpoint` in package `newfeaturesin2.actuator`. <br/>
 TODO: Implementation in spring-boot 1.x is still missing